-Similarly, you should also have trusted beneficiaries—both primary and secondary—listed for your retirement accounts.
+Similarly, you should also have trusted beneficiaries—both primary and secondary—listed for your retirement accounts and insurance policies.
 “These beneficiary pronouncements override the will, so whoever is the estate executor will not have to figure out to whom these accounts go, nor will the accounts need to go through the costly probate process,” Brown writes.

 This usually only takes a few minutes to set up or update, and is well worth the time.
 This is especially true if you’re divorced.
 You may find your money going to an ex-spouse instead of a current one simply because you never revised the beneficiary form on that old 401(k).

 “While federal estate taxes can be up to 40 percent, only the wealthiest of Americans have to worry about them,” Brown writes.
 These taxes can fluctuate based on which state you’re in, and the federal exemption is set to decrease in 2026.

 This may not be a concern for everyone, but Brown warns, “If this is a concern for you, you can start taking actionable steps, such as giving money under the annual gift tax exclusion.”